Insectageddon: is global insect extinction real?

 Join Adam alongside National Museums Scotland entomology collection curator Ashleigh Whiffin, insect decline ecologist Dr Manu Saunders, and biodiversity specialist Dr Nick Isaac to find out the latest on this contentious and vital issue and ask your questions to the panel.

-Organised by the British Ecological Society in association with the Royal Entomological Society for celebrating ‘Insect Week’.
+Organised by the British Ecological Society in association with the Royal Entomological Society for celebrating ‘Insect Week’ and Edinburgh Science Festival.

 Adam Hart is an entomologist, Trustee of the Royal Entomological Society, and Professor of Science Communication at the University of Gloucestershire.
 As well as research and teaching, he is a regular broadcaster for BBC Radio 4 and the BBC World Service, presenting documentaries on topics from trophy hunting to tree diseases.
 He has also presented the weekly science program Science in Action for the BBC World Service.
 On television, Adam has co-presented several documentary series, most notably BBC4’s Planet Ant and BBC2’s Hive Alive.
 Adam is also an author of many popular science books, including ‘Unfit for Purpose: when human evolution collides with the modern world’